paretech/notes/bash.md

 ## The "Script" command

-Capture a terminal session to file and potentially replay with timing!
+Use the [`script`](https://www.redhat.com/en/blog/linux-script-command) command to capture a terminal session to file and potentially replay with timing!

+-  When you want to end and save the file, use Ctrl-D on your keyboard.

 https://www.redhat.com/en/blog/linux-script-command